-(7) Informal or associate (non-voting) membership
+10. Affiliate (non-voting) membership

-- (a) Corporate bodies or organisations which are not incorporated may only be admitted as non-voting Institutional Members of the CIO and are ineligible to take part in the government of the CIO. - (b) The charity trustees may create associate or other classes of non-voting membership, and may determine the rights and obligations of any such members (including payment of membership fees), and the conditions for admission to, and termination of, membership of any such class of members. - (c) Other references in this constitution to "members" and "membership" do not apply to non-voting members, and non-voting members do not qualify as members for any purpose under the Charities Acts, General Regulations or Dissolution Regulations.
+- (1) The charity trustees may create affiliate or other classes of non-voting membership, and may determine the rights and obligations of any such members (including payment of membership fees), and the conditions for admission to, and termination of membership of any such class of members. - (2) One such class of affiliate non-voting members shall be the honorary vice presidents of the ADCH ("Vice Presidents"), who shall have rights and obligations as set out in rules made under clause 27 of this constitution.
+The first Vice Presidents, upon registration of the ADCH, shall be the Vice Presidents of the predecessor Association at that date. - (3) Other references in this constitution to "members" and "membership" do not apply to non-voting members, and non-voting members do not qualify as members for any purpose under the Charities Acts, General Regulations or Dissolution Regulations.

-10. Members' decisions
+11. Members' decisions